ant-media/ant-media-documentation/docs/guides/advanced-usage/webhooks.md

      - `id`: The stream ID of the broadcast.
      - `action`: The action performed, in this case, "vodReady".
      - `vodName`: The name of the VOD file.
-     - `vodId`: The ID of the VOD in the datastore.
+     - `vodId`: The ID of the VOD in the data store.
 	 - `metadata`: The metadata field of the broadcast object.
-If its a JSON string metadata field will be a JSON object.
+If it's a JSON string metadata field will be a JSON object.
-	 - `timestamp`: The current server timestamp miliseconds as string.
+	 - `timestamp`: The current server timestamp milliseconds as a string.

 4. **`endpointFailed`**
    - **Trigger**: Fired when an RTMP endpoint broadcast fails.